Tagging of data

 total size is 24788299 speedup is 58.55

 The output from rsync is parsed and numbers are extracted.
-After parsing of output, the numbers decide if there is tagging of data to be synchronized.
+After parsing, these numbers determine whether data should be tagged for synchronization.

-There are three numbers which decide data to synchronize or not: number of updates (regular files transferred), new files or deleted files.
-And they all may be 0 or a number, all three must be verified.
+Three numbers determine whether data needs to be synchronized: the number of updates (regular files transferred), new files, and deleted files.
+Each can be either 0 or a positive number, and all three must be verified.

-There is only one number which decide data to synchronize or not: number of updates (files transferred).
+Only one number determines whether data needs to be synchronized: the number of updates (files transferred).